it-projects-llc/tg-addons/tg_marketing/README.rst

 -  Open ``[ Contacts ] -> Configuration -> Marketing answers``

--  Add answers with "Is canned" = True in order to appear those answers in ticket form
+-  Add answers with "Is canned answer?" = True in order to appear those answers in ticket form

 -  Open ``[ Events ]``